cs-fullstack-fall-2018/javascript-review-10-questions-classwork-CalebC94/README.md

 An alert box that displays 'Undefined'

-An alert box that displays 'The answer to the ultimate question: {theAnswer}'
+An alert box that displays 'The answer to the ultimate question: {theAnswer}'	O

 <hr/>